splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 View logs for your service
 ===============================

 Select :guilabel:`Logs` to view logs for the environment and service you are viewing.
 By default, logs are displayed for all indices that correspond to first listed Log Observer Connect connection.
 To select a different connection or refine which indices logs are pulled from, select :guilabel:`Configure service view`.

+1. In the :guilabel:`Log Observer Connect Index` drop-down list, select the Log Observer Connect connection, then select the corresponding indices you want to pull logs from.
+2. Select :guilabel:`Apply`
+3. Select :guilabel:`Save changes`.

-The connection and indices you select are saved for your organization for each unique service and environment combination.
+The connection and indices you select are saved for all users in your organization for each unique service and environment combination.

 Go to the code profiling view for your service
 =====================================================